hplgit/virtual-classroom/src/message_new_student.rst

 	sudo apt-get install git

-to clone the repository you have been given access to you simply write
+To clone the repository you have been given access to, you simply write

 .. code-block::

 	git clone %(repo_adress)s

-it's smart to be located where you want the folder/repository to be downloaded into.
+It is smart to be located where you want the folder/repository to be downloaded into.
 When you enter the folder you could say that you are in a git environment and you can now use it on our files.